FARN-Design/easysymbolsicons/README.txt

 == Description ==

 Easy Icon Fonts allows you to easily manage icon fonts on your WordPress site.
 Select from preloaded icon fonts or upload your own custom TTF and OTF fonts.
-Use the included `eif-icon` block to add icons to your posts and pages with ease.
+Use the included `esi-icon` block to add icons to your posts and pages with ease.

 Features include:
 * Upload and management of custom icon fonts